WATCH: Germany shell-shocked! Doan & Asano seal incredible Japan comeback

 - Germany lost two World Cup openers in a row

 WHAT HAPPENED?
-Japan's first goal came after Takumi Minanmino, formerly of Liverpool fizzed the ball across the box which Manuel Neuer only managed to parry away, into the path of Ritsu Doan.
+Japan's first goal came after Takumi Minanmino, formerly of Liverpool fizzed a ball across the box, which Manuel Neuer only managed to parry away into the path of Ritsu Doan.
 He had only been on for four minutes and slammed home to level the scores.

 RITSU DOAN DRAWS JAPAN LEVEL WITH GERMANY 🇯🇵🙌#ITVFootball | #FifaWorldCup pic.twitter.com/b4xExi5hJX— ITV Football (@itvfootball) November 23, 2022